-Proportion of the English-speaking population who are immigrants and Africa, the Caribbean and the United States.
+Proportion of the English-speaking population who are immigrants

+Many of these immigrants are from Asia and the Middle-East (for some territories over half), as well as Europe (in some territories up to half), with lower numbers coming from Latin America and Africa, the Caribbean and the United States.
 A high proportion are visible minorities (41.1% in Montérégie-Centre as a whole, and 47.9% on the CLSC Samuel-de-Champlain territory).